polaris-maps/polaris-api-docs/index.md

 ### License

+Polaris API is distributed by a [GNU General Public License v3.0](https://github.com/polaris-maps/polaris-api/blob/main/LICENSE).

-Just the Docs is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt).
+Just the Docs (the theme used to power the website) is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Read more about becoming a contributor in [our GitHub repo](https://github.com/just-the-docs/just-the-docs#contributing).
+(Coming soon) Read more about becoming a contributor in [our GitHub repo](https://github.com/polaris-maps).

 #### Thank you to the contributors of the Polaris Maps API!